telsaleh/telsaleh/README.md

 ## Hi there 👋

-I'm a Research Software Engineer at the University of Surrey, with a PhD in Computer Science and Electronic Engineering from the University of Surrey.
+I'm a Research Software Engineer and Project Manager at the University of Surrey, and hold a PhD in Computer Science and Electronic Engineering from the University of Surrey.

-My research and development background in the field of Internet of Things (IoT) and Artificial Intelligence (AI) include: Service, Data and Metadata Management, Semantic Modelling and Validation, Interoperability for Multi-Domain Experimentation Facilities, and Application of IoT technologies with AI in Healthcare.
+My research and development background in the field of Internet of Things (IoT) and Artificial Intelligence (AI) include: Service, Data and Metadata Management at the Edge, Semantic Information Modelling and Validation, Interoperability for Multi-Domain Data Spaces, and Application of IoT technologies with AI in Healthcare.

-I have contributed software-based solutions to several major EU and UK funded IoT and AI research projects since 2008, and Have also contributed to standardization activities in the field, such as the W3C submission, the IoT-Lite Ontology.
+I have contributed software-based solutions to several major EU and UK funded IoT and AI research projects for over 15 years, and has also contributed to standardization activities in the field, such as the W3C submission, the IoT-Lite Ontology, and FIWARE's NGSI specification for Context Information Management (CIM).

 <!--
 **telsaleh/telsaleh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.